Useful Information for Buyers

 What if my advance bid wasn’t the highest?

 During live bidding you will have the opportunity to place another bid to win the item.
+The system will only autobid up to your maximum amount.

 How does live bidding work?